 I had then corroborated this on my favorite finance site freefincal.com

 How were you investing in Mutual Funds before?
 Did you know about Direct Plans before Kuvera?

 I was investing through my bank between 2006 and 2009.
 I switched to FundsIndia and consolidated all my investments through them between 2009 to 2013.
 When SEBI introduced direct mutual funds, I immediately moved to online investments through direct AMC websites.
-BTW, smart switch is a great feature at Kuvera.
+BTW, smart switch (now TradeSmart) is a great feature at Kuvera.
 In 2013, I had to submit paper forms at CAMS physically to switch from regular to direct funds as few funds did not allow online switching in the same folio.

 When MFU was launched in 2016, I switched to it immediately.
 If I had not found Kuvera, I would have been investing through MFU.

 Why do you invest and why Mutual Funds?